larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 thing to know which I. OK.
 Well, whoops.
 Episode
-yeah, so anyway it's printing out a logo program here to me through some that it's nothing too interesting.
+yeah, so anyway it's printing out a Logo program here to me through some that it's nothing too interesting.
 TJ make.
 (24:18)